 Fraternities and sororities provide students with opportunities for personal and professional growth.
 They promote enhanced academic achievement, leadership development, and increased participation in community service through philanthropic activities.
 Fraternities and sororities instill values of cooperation, mutual respect, and selflessness that will help to establish a pattern of lifelong service and continued success.

 Academic achievement is a value of the campus fraternity and sorority community.
-Members are encouraged to strive for scholarly excellence through incentive programs, study partners, workshops and study hours, and national recognition.
+Members are encouraged to strive for scholarly excellence through incentive programs, study partners, workshops, study hours and national recognition.
 Members are rewarded for their academic achievements through chapter events and by membership in the Order of Omega Greek Honor Society.
 Each fraternity and sorority maintains internal academic standards that all members are expected to achieve.
-The Fraternity and Sorority Involvement Center assists with these initiatives by tracking scholastic achievement through the Grade and Membership Reports.
+The Fraternity and Sorority Involvement Center assists with these initiatives by tracking scholastic achievement through the grade and membership reports.

 The fraternity and sorority community is committed to participating in community service and philanthropic efforts.
-Many organizations have a specific service or philanthropy, such as domestic violence prevention, Pediatric AIDS, Big Brothers and Big Sisters, the American Cancer Society, Habitat for Humanity, the American Red Cross, and Adopt-a-Highway.
-As a fraternity or sorority member, students have the opportunity to support the local and campus community by being involved in volunteer activities such as reading to children, volunteering at a local senior care facility, serving in a soup kitchen, sponsoring a blood drive, or doing a clean-up at a local park.
+Many organizations have a specific service or philanthropy, such as domestic violence prevention, Elizabeth Glaser Pediatric AIDS Foundation, Big Brothers Big Sisters of America, the American Cancer Society, Habitat for Humanity, the American Red Cross and Adopt-a-Highway.
+As a fraternity or sorority member, students have the opportunity to support the local and campus community by being involved in volunteer activities such as reading to children, volunteering at a local senior care facility, serving in a soup kitchen, sponsoring a blood drive or doing a clean-up at a local park.

-The result of fraternity and sorority membership: a bond that transcends time and space- a friendship that lasts a life time.
+The result of fraternity and sorority membership is a bond that transcends time and space — a friendship that lasts a life time.
 A fundamental principle of every fraternity and sorority chapter is friendship: a brotherhood or sisterhood that one shares through the good times and provides support during the difficult challenges that come with being a college student.
-Each fraternity and sorority provides opportunities for members to periodically assemble and renew those bonds of friendship: Homecoming, Alumni weekends, newsletters, a chapter web page, and athletic events.
+Each fraternity and sorority provides opportunities for members to periodically assemble and renew those bonds of friendship: Homecoming, alumni weekends, newsletters, a chapter web page and athletic events.
 Many national chapters have alumni chapters in major urban areas, where alumni/ae from various chapters can continue to create new bonds of friendship.

 Joining a fraternity or sorority is a lifelong dedication to the ideals and principals of fraternity/sorority life.
 Fraternity men and sorority women are successful in life because they continue to utilize and live the values learned during the undergraduate years of affiliation.